 How To Protect Your Foundation From Expansive Soil Problems

 To protect your home’s foundation, we recommend choosing native plants over non-native plants because they require less water.
 As a result, you do not have to worry as much about the soil absorbing the water used for your plants.
-You also want to avoid giving your plants a deep watering when you are near the foundation of your home.
-A lot of homes in Arizona do not have rain gutters.
+You also want to avoid deep watering your plants when you are near your home’s foundation.
+Many homes in Arizona do not have rain gutters.
 You can buy them online to keep the water from saturating the soil around your foundation.

 Soil Treatment for Expansive Soil

-If you are a realtor or builder, and a soil inspection uncovered issues with the soil, you can treat the problem with the application of large amounts of water that is followed up with weeks or even months of letting the soil settle.
-You can also use a large weight to fully compact the soil before you build a home there.
+If you are a realtor or builder and a soil inspection uncovered issues with the soil, you can treat the problem by applying large amounts of water followed by weeks or even months of letting the soil settle.
+You can also use a large weight to compact the soil before fully building a home there.
 Despite these efforts, however, sinking and settling can still happen later in the life of a home.
-More about foundation repair.

-Whether you plan to build or buy a home, it can be useful to have the property inspected by a certified foundation expert in advance.
-The possible signs of expansive soil include cracks in the walls and misaligned doors or windows.
+Whether you plan to build or buy a home, having the property inspected by a certified foundation expert in advance can be useful.
+Possible signs of expansive soil include cracks in the walls and misaligned doors or windows.
 Your floor may also show signs of heaving or cracking.
-Understanding what these indicators are and what is causing them can prevent more costly repairs and expense.
+Understanding these indicators and what is causing them can prevent more costly repairs and expenses.